Ma2terB1ast3r/ASCII-Generator/README.md

 # ASCII Generator

- A simple ASCII generator for titles or banners
+A simple ASCII generator for titles or banners with a border.